-

 Many Cross Country mountain bike frames feature internal cable routing for a clean aesthetic and increased cable protection from dirt and debris.

-In summary, the frame of a Cross Country mountain bike is specifically designed to provide a combination of pedaling efficiency, lightness and maneuverability over varied terrain.
+In summary, the MTB frame is specifically designed to provide a combination of pedaling efficiency, lightness and maneuverability over varied terrain.
 Specific features may vary between models, but the main goal is to optimize performance for races and Cross Country rides.